dfernandezm/moneycol/server/packages/graphql/README.md

 ...
 ```

 `nodemon` will watch the folders for changes.
-For this to complete, incremental compilation should be started in
-the modules.
-This way changes will be picked up as the source files are saved.
-Move to the folder where the module
+For this to complete succesfully and be able have auto-reloaded application, incremental compilation should be started in each of the modules folders themselves.
+This way changes will be picked up as the source files change.

-is (`auth` or `users` at this point) and run:
+Move to the folder where the module is (`auth` or `users` at this point) and run:

 ```
 yarn compile:watch
 ```

-This way, the TS files will be compiled, the folder will pick the changes and `nodemon` will restart the GraphQL server and the changes will be reflected.
+This way, the TS files will be compiled, the folder will pick the changes and `nodemon` will restart the GraphQL server and with changes reflected.